ClickFunnels vs Landing Page (+ What to Use and When)

 This is because when the prospective customer “lands” on the page, they have the option to buy the product or subscribe to the service.

+This makes landing pages ideal investments for pay-per-click advertisements.
 Since ClickFunnels funnels are often long, they sometimes lose the prospective customer before they convert.

 On the upside, each funnel collects more of the lead’s data, which can later be used to reel them back to conversion.